opengovsg/terraform-template/simple-elastic-beanstalk/README.md

 ### Tearing down the infrastructure

-Visit AWS RDS and disable deletion protection on your database instance, then run the following command to remove all created infrastructure:
+Run the following command to remove all created infrastructure:

 ```zsh
 terraform destroy -var-file=".tfvars"